-The new Student Life and Leadership Center would be the Campus hub for students and their activities outside 200 the classroom.
-It would provide places for students to socialize and forge connections that keep them engaged with academic life, through involvement in student government, clubs, and activities, while having close access to the many basic needs support services offered by the College and community.
-The Student Life and Leadership Center would be supported by outdoor spaces, including the new campus guad, that are designed for informal gathering, events, and performances.
+FACILITIES RECOMMENDATIONS FVP / 2 Б 200 the classroom.
+It would provide places 2035 Vision Plan connections that keep them engaged with academic life, through involvement in student government, clubs, and activities, while having close access to the many basic needs support services College offered by the College and community.
+The Student Life and Leadership Center would be supported by outdoor spaces, alomar including the new campus guad, that are designed for informal gathering, events, and performances.
 To equitably accommodate students throughout the day, indoor and outdoor spaces would be designed for both daytime and evening use.